 - Vanilla Extract – Use a good vanilla, or make homemade vanilla extract (it’s super easy.)

-- Red, White and Blue M&M’s – Look for a shareable size bag, or you can purchase this large size of M&M’s.
+- Red, White and Blue M&M’s – Look for a shareable size bag of M&M’s.

 - Maraschino Cherries